 How can you help your knee pain?

 - Avoid prolonged resting or inactivity.
-Perform activity as tolerated during the day like short walks, cycle, swim etc.
+Perform activities as tolerated during the day like short walks, cycle, swim etc.

 - Temporarily avoid deep squats and kneeling.

-- Temporarily restrict running and prolonged walking and reduce the intensity to activity as tolerated.
+- Temporarily restrict running and prolonged walking and reduce the intensity of activity as tolerated.